Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ouqhFkbmZZM.md

 ### Transcript

-> will crash sites ever be made deconstructable in the future i don't know uh i'll put that in the queue side depending on how you want us to solve that because there's a i think there's a couple of ways we could solve that if they're just deconstructable or like yeah i don't know
+> will crash sites ever be made deconstructable in the future i don't know, i'll put that in the queue side depending on how you want us to solve that because there's a i think there's a couple of ways we could solve that if they're just deconstructable or like yeah i don't know